-He discovered this while taking five online prerequisite courses at the MGH Institute prior to enrolling in the school’s three-year Master of Science in Nursing program in fall 2014.
+He discovered this while taking five online prerequisite courses at the MGH Institute after being accepted into the school’s three-year Master of Science in Nursing program.

 McIntyre interacted with students from California, Colorado, Wisconsin, New Jersey, and Florida, as well as those from the Boston area and throughout New England.

-It provided different perspectives on broader health care issues.
-For example, a student from Denver had observations about the recent legalization of medical marijuana in that state.
-Another student wrote about being the mother of an autistic child.
+This interaction provided different perspectives on broader health care issues.
+For example, a student from Denver had observations about the legalization of medical marijuana in that state.
+Another student wrote about being the mother of a child with autism.

 “Being able to hear the perspectives of people with a variety of backgrounds made it a much richer experience,” said McIntyre, who has an MBA from the University of Connecticut and spent 25 years in business information technology before deciding to change careers.
 “Plus I thought it was beneficial to take my courses from where I would be attending graduate school.”